Match Day 2023 Livestream

 - Meet with your career advisor after you're done interviewing to discuss how to rank your programs

-- November 6th - All Urology program interview offers extended (must accept or decline by Monday, 11/9)
+- Second half of October - All Urology program interview offers extended (must accept or decline in three days)

 - Deadlines for submitting SF Match and AUA rank lists